acoache/knitr-beamer-3colors/README.md

 mgreen <- function(alpha = 1){rgb(0,0.6,0.35,alpha)}
 ```

-To customize even more this beamer template, you can modify commands in the "colors customization" section.
+To customize even more this beamer template, you can modify commands in the "colors customization" or "configure visual aspects" sections.
 You can either create new environments with different colors, redefine colors of R code or change every color displayed in the template from the text to the background.

 If you change several colors or add customization commands, feel free to contribute to this template to enhance its look and usefulness!
 This template is still under construction.